believemanasseh/openfabric/README.md

 Configure the LLM:

-Ensure Ollama server is running at port 11434 and the deepseek-r1:1.5b model has been downloaded.
+Ensure Ollama server is running at port 11434 and DeepSeek's 1.5b params (deepseek-r1:1.5b) model has been downloaded.

 Run the server: